 Settlers & the Practice of Territorial Acknowledgement

-And this is why it is important for settler peoples to perform their own recognition of the territory upon which they find themselves—that is, if they truly do strive to be something more, and to engage us meaningfully in the process of decolonization.
-I do not believe that as Native peoples, scholars, students, activists, or otherwise, that it is our responsibility to save white people, to educate them, to rid them of own guilt, or to otherwise do this for them.
-This was always the point: to give settlers the initial push, so that they can begin to do this practice for themselves, not ask Indigenous people or organizations to do it for them.
-I believe it is very much so the responsibility of settler peoples to acknowledge settler colonialism, acknowledge cultural destruction and to acknowledge dispossession of the territory upon which they stand.
+And this is why settler peoples need to perform their own recognition of the territory upon which they find themselves—that is: if they truly do strive to be something more, and to engage us meaningfully in the process of decolonization.
+I do not believe that as Native peoples, scholars, students, activists, or otherwise, that it is our responsibility to save white people, to educate them, to rid them of their own guilt, or to otherwise do this for them.
+This was always the point: to give settlers the initial push so that they can begin to do this practice for themselves, not ask Indigenous people or organizations to do it for them.
+It is very much so the responsibility of settler peoples to acknowledge settler colonialism, acknowledge cultural destruction and acknowledge dispossession of the territory upon which they stand.
 Rather than place the burden further upon our shoulders, it is for settlers to save themselves.
-Part of this is to speak truth, and the act of territorial acknowledgement is an element of this.
+Part of this is to speak the truth, and the act of territorial acknowledgement is an element of this.